photolith/photolith/doc/annotate.rst

 * Via :ref:`projects:Projects`, if you are part of an open project you can add annotations
 * As :ref:`administration/users:General annotations`, if you are a general annotator you can add annotations to any otolith

-Once you have opened the annotator, you an switch between individuals within your project or search using the bar at the top of the page.
+Once you have opened the annotator, you can switch between individuals within your project or search using the bar at the top of the page.
 Different modes are available by selecting the tabs below.

 The "full view" button on the right of the tab bar hides the bottom half of the screen, allowing a full view of the individual to annotate.